omega8cc/boa/docs/FILES-SYMLINK.md

 sets each new symlink's owner:group to match its store target (so the link is not left `root`-owned).

+The account's own control panel (the Ægir front-end site) is a site to every mode, the sweep and the narrow one alike.
+It has no per-site alias — provision registers it as `hostmaster`, so its alias file is `hostmaster.alias.drushrc.php` (and `hm.alias.drushrc.php` is the shortcut copy of the same site) — and is recognised by the `uri` that alias carries.
+Its store, `static/files/<panel-fqdn>/`, is a registered site's store, never an orphan.
+(The `<panel-fqdn>` alias symlink that used to make the panel look like an ordinary site was a crutch the ltd-users pass now purges; every tool keyed on `<site>.alias.drushrc.php` files was taught the panel's real alias instead.)

 #### Why a dry run is NOT CLEAN — the `[EXPLAINED]` section

 A dry run ends either **CLEAN** (batch/live allowed) or **NOT CLEAN**, and a